FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Revit-Interop.md

 ### Revit Interop
-One of FormIt's most exciting features is the ability to move your model from a flexible modeling environment like FormIt to a powerful parametric environment like Revit.
+One of FormIt's most exciting features is the ability to move your model from a flexible modeling environment like FormIt, to a powerful parametric environment like Revit.
 We'll go through a few exercises that move elements from FormIt to Revit, and from Revit to FormIt

 If you did not complete the last section, click the File &gt; Open and choose **farnsworth09.axm** from the FormIt Primer folder

 #### Import Data from FormIt into Revit

-1. Inside Revit, choose **Import FormIt to RVT** from the add-in.
+1. Open Revit.
+Start a new project.
+Go to the **Add-Ins** tab.
+Find the **FormIt Converter** panel.
+Choose **Import FormIt to RVT** from the drop down menu

     ![](./images/9a7673f7-a265-49c8-b665-325e9618ac65.png)